CBZhao2021/gen3D_realCity/README.md

 # TODO

 - Improve the vegetation and road extraction performance.
+(Change from YOLO/P2CNet to InternImage)
 - Improve building generation speed and performance.
 - Revise the topological relationship of relief/road/cityFurniture/vegetation